karantan/nix-and-poetry/README.md

 ## Troubleshooting

 If you install a broken python package (e.g. `humanize==4.6.0`) you won't be able to enter nix-shell (or direnv reload will break).
-For example you might get the following error if you install humanize v4.6.0 (with poetry) and then run `direnv reload` (or re-enter `nix-shell`):
+For example, you might get the following error if you install humanize v4.6.0 (with poetry) and then run `direnv reload` (or re-enter `nix-shell`):